ianmackenzie/elm-3d-camera/README.md

 ## WebGL rendering

-Once you have a camera, you can use it to get OpenGL model/view/projection
+Once you have a camera, you can use it to get WebGL model/view/projection
 matrices:

 ```elm